oracle-livelabs/partner-solutions/software-analysis-with-pitsscon/introduction/introduction.md

 * An Oracle Cloud tenancy with available credits
 * Some familiarity with SQL
 * Familiarity with Python is helpful
-* Familiarity Oracle Cloud Infrastructure is helpful
+* Familiarity with Oracle Cloud Infrastructure is helpful
 * Familiarity with Oracle Autonomous Database is helpful
 * Familiarity with interactive notebooks such as Zeppelin or Jupyter is helpful